 |Rewards Options||Redeem points for Costco vouchers||Earn statement credits you can use anywhere|

 As you can see, the Blue Cash Preferred® Card from American Express comes out ahead in several respects.
 First, it offers a full 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
-And second, it offers a signup bonus.
+And second, it offers a welcome bonus.

 Lastly, the Blue Cash Preferred® Card from American Express comes out way ahead in terms of flexibility.
 Unlike the Costco card that offers the most points when you buy gas and groceries at Costco stores, the Blue Cash Preferred® Card from American Express lets you earn the “extra points” no matter where you spend your money.
 If you like to shop at several stores or don’t like going to Costco every time you need gas or groceries, this flexibility can be extremely important.